 Use Articles for time-sensitive content like news, press releases, or blog posts.

 You can name your article with a Title, write and style it within the Body with the WYSIWYG Text Editor, and add Article Authors to show who worked on it.
+When editing an existing article, you can check Preserve Links to alert readers to the possibility of broken links.

 The gallery field is used to show images related to the article you are creating to provide more visual expression of what the article is about.
 You may upload multiple images that will then be displayed at the bottom of the article.
 The images will be displayed in a grid of squares, but when clicked they will pop out for users to see in their native aspect ratio.